Harmankhurana/Cohort-3-Full-Stack-WebDevelopment/Week 9 - React.js/README.md

 # Error boundary

-Error boundaries are React components that catch JavaScript errors in their child component tree and display a fallback UI.
+- Error boundaries are React components that catch JavaScript errors in their child component tree and display a fallback UI.

-Error boundaries only exist in class based components
+- Error boundaries only exist in class based components
+- Error boundaries is the thing that you can't do in functional component

 ![error boundary](./images/image%20copy%204.png)

 ```jsx